 Tightening eligibility for early retirement pensions: Recommendations ranged from ensuring actuarial fairness in what benefits are received in the case of early retirement (e.g., Cyprus and Serbia), to more restrictive pension levels for early retirees or limitations on any pension benefits for such early retirees.

 Eliminating preferential pensions treatment of particular groups: The issue of “in” and “out” groups—where some cohorts or categories of workers receive preferential pensions—often was raised with authorities.
 In certain cases, some cohorts were unintended beneficiaries of policy changes (reflecting the way in which pension indexation policies were pursued at different points of time, e.g., in Latvia).
-In others, it reflected differential treatment by gender, occupational groups, or employment groups (e.g., in Cyprus, Iran, Ireland, Jamaica, Jordan, Latvia, Lebanon, Macedonia, Moldova, Nicaragua, Paraguay, Poland, Portugal, Ukraine, and Uruguay).
+In others, it reflected differential treatment by gender, occupational group, or employment group (e.g., in Cyprus, Iran, Ireland, Jamaica, Jordan, Latvia, Lebanon, Macedonia, Moldova, Nicaragua, Paraguay, Poland, Portugal, Ukraine, and Uruguay).
 While eliminating these preferences would have contributed to intra-generational equity, the political sensitivity of such a change often blocked reform.

 Changing the contribution rate of workers and employers: Recommendations to reduce contribution rates emerged when the rates were seen as unjustifiably high given the pension benefits to be received (often arising in situations where the pension system was inappropriately providing benefits of a social assistance character) or when a high contribution rate was seen as burdensome to employers and employees and either deterring formalization of the labor market or contributing to noncompliance in contributions (e.g., as in Japan).
 More common were recommendations to increase the contribution rate to facilitate restoration of fiscal sustainability.
 Such recommendations were sometimes tempered by concern that contribution rates might already be too high or that adverse labor market effects might ensue (e.g., in Cyprus, El Salvador, Estonia, Japan, Netherlands, Portugal, Seychelles, and Uruguay).
 In some instances, the Fund made this recommendation in connection with noncontributory pension schemes (e.g., in Jamaica, where the authorities agreed, as part of the Fund program in 2013, to seek legislation imposing pension contributions on public sector workers, thus enabling a shifting of the burden of civil service pension financing from the general taxpayer to civil service employees).

 Reducing pension outlays: In cases where there were immediate budgetary pressures, the most common recommendation for reducing pension outlays involved a freeze in pensions (particularly when overall pension outlays were high as a share in GDP).
 Less drastic recommendations involved revisions in the approach used for indexing pensions, typically shifting from wage indexation to either price indexation or a blend of wage and price indexation (the so-called Swiss approach, typically 50-50).
-The nature of the indexation mechanism for pensions arose often in Fund surveillance (e.g., in Aruba, Brazil, Czech Republic, Jordan, Latvia, Norway, Poland, Slovak Republic, and Vietnam) and was an issue in some Fund-supported programs as well (e.g., in Jamaica, Ireland, Portugal, and the Ukraine).
+The nature of the indexation mechanism for pensions arose often in Fund surveillance (e.g., in Aruba, Brazil, Czech Republic, Jordan, Latvia, Norway, Poland, Slovak Republic, and Vietnam) and was an issue in some IMF-supported programs as well (e.g., in Jamaica, Ireland, Portugal, and the Ukraine).
 Revising the indexation mechanism was a highly sensitive political issue in some countries.
 In some cases, to achieve a more gradual long-term financial impact, Fund staff recommended (either in the context of a TA mission or a Fund program) to reduce the benefit accrual rate for each year of contributions, revise the basis on which pensions are determined (away from the final salary and towards a lifetime adjusted career average or the average of a defined number of final years of salary), or reduce the scale of benefits for new entrants to the scheme (e.g., Ireland, for new entrants to the civil service).